 Having an organized space is also helpful.
 Try to make sure all your classroom tools have a designated, labeled place for storage, whenever possible.

-Create a “take-a-break space”
+Create a calming corner

 Provide a variety of seating options

-Some kids with sensory sensitivities crave movement, so sitting still is particularly hard.
+Some kids with sensory differences crave movement, so sitting still is particularly hard.
 For kids who crave activity, alternate seating can help them stay focused.
 You can help support these students by providing a variety of seating options like exercise balls, wiggle cushions or bean bag chairs, in addition to standard classroom seating.
 You can even allow kids to stand at their desks.

 Use sensory tools

-To find the right sensory tool for each kid, you may want to work with your school’s Special Education teachers, the child’s IEP team or your school’s Occupational Therapist.
+To find the right sensory tool for each kid, you may want to work with your school’s special education teachers, the child’s IEP team or your school’s occupational therapist.
 These school experts can also help you develop a plan, which might include scheduled movement breaks for a kid throughout the day.

 Encourage sensory activities

-Gibson also says some schools are starting to add “sensory hallways,” which are guided obstacle courses that provide students with movement and sensory input.
+Brady also says some schools are starting to add “sensory hallways,” which are guided obstacle courses that provide students with movement and sensory input.
 The sensory hallways can include jumping, crawling, reaching, balancing, moving sideways or backward, animal walks and other types of motion.
 This is helpful for little bodies that want to move.
 It’s also beneficial for kids who need more intense sensory input to “wake up” their sensory system and get them ready to focus.

-Sensory bins are also beneficial for kids with sensory sensitivities.
+Sensory bins are also beneficial for kids with sensory differences.
 You can create a sensory bin with common household items like beans, rice, uncooked pasta, craft glass, beads or kinetic sand.
 Hiding objects or pictures in the container allows children to discover the items.
 If you hide letters in the container, children can spell out a word with the letters they find.
-Adding small, malleable toys into the bin encourages all kinds of imaginative play.
+Adding small, malleable toys into the bin encourages imaginative play.
 Here’s a link to a video with simple and easy steps to make a sensory bin.

-Many students with autism have sensory processing sensitivities.
+Many students with autism have sensory processing differences.
 You can help support them in your classroom by designing a calming environment, creating a space for a break, providing seating options, allowing sensory tools and encouraging sensory activities.